 For example (numbers cited below are for illustrative purposes only):

 In the XYZ school district in [country], 40 percent of fourth graders are reading one or more grade levels below proficiency as measured by the state standard reading test.
-The average percentage of students reading at grade level statewide is 82 percent, and the average for districts that are demographically similar to XYZ is 58 percent.
+The average percentage of students reading at grade level statewide is 82%, and the average for districts that are demographically like XYZ is 58%.

-The foundation funds programs and organizations that can document a measurable impact on a program’s impact on children and families.
-Our application process asks that you show progress — through measurable data relevant to your problem statement — toward helping children achieve their full potential.
+The foundation funds programs and organizations that can document a measurable impact on the lives of children and families.
+Our application process asks that you show progress — through measurable data relevant to your problem statement — toward providing opportunities for children to achieve their full potential.

-Baseline data and evidence are the data or numeric evidence documenting the problem in your geographic area and target population.
+Baseline data and evidence numerically document the problem in your geographic area and target population.
 To demonstrate the outcomes or measurable progress of a program, you must be able to document your starting point.
 The baseline data is point A. The desired outcome is point B.

-As a guideline, the foundation does not fund more than 25 percent of a project’s budget or more than 10 percent of an organization’s total annual operating expenses.
+As a guideline, the foundation does not fund more than 25% of a project’s budget or more than 10% of an organization’s total annual operating expenses.